flat3/lodata/README.md

 data from it.
 For example in the SQL driver, the path segment generates the query, prepares and executes the query, but not until the data is emitted does PDO start drawing data from the server and outputting it.

-### Drivers

-A Lodata 'driver' represents any storage system that could implement one or more of the `\Flat3\Lodata\Interfaces\EntitySet` interfaces including `QueryInterface`, `ReadInterface`, `UpdateInterface`, `DeleteInterface`, and `CreateInterface`.
-In addition to the query interface the driver may implement `SearchInterface` and `FilterInterface` to support `$search` and `$filter`, and other system query parameters can be supported through `ExpandInterface`, `PaginationInterface` and `OrderByInterface`.
-Implementation of any of these interfaces is optional, and Lodata will detect support and return a 'Not Implemented' exception to a client trying to use an interface that is not available.

-A wide variety of different services can support these interfaces in whatever way makes sense to that service.
-Services could be other databases, NoSQL services, other REST APIs or simple on-disk text files.

 ### Types

 OData specifies many [primitive types](https://docs.oasis-open.org/odata/odata-json-format/v4.01/odata-json-format-v4.01.html#sec_PrimitiveValue)